andrew/ultimate-awesome/README.md

 - [awesome-python-blogs](https://github.com/mikeyny/awesome-python-blogs) - A curated list of Awesome Python Blogs and Newsletters for Python Developers and Newbies.
 - [Awesome-Javascript-resources](https://github.com/olawanlejoel/Awesome-Javascript-resources) - A Curated list of Awesome JavaScript Resources .
 - [awesome-developer-first-channels](https://github.com/fmerian/awesome-developer-first-channels) - Hand-picked places to promote your developer-first product.
-- [Awesome-Text-to-Speech](https://github.com/ishandutta2007/Awesome-Text-to-Speech) - 🎤 A curated list of the latest and most influential tools, models, and resources in the Text-to-Speech sector. 🌟 Star if you like it!  🌟 .
 - [openredteaming](https://github.com/libr-ai/openredteaming) - Papers about red teaming LLMs and Multimodal models. .
 - [awesome-few-shot-object-detection](https://github.com/lxn96/awesome-few-shot-object-detection) - Collect some papers and datastes about few-shot object detection for computer vision.
 - [awesome-ai-tokenomics](https://github.com/QuesmaOrg/awesome-ai-tokenomics) - A curated list on AI token economics: what tokens cost, where they get wasted, and how to cut the bill.
 Tools, benchmarks, papers, and copy-paste configs for the token economy of LLMs and coding agents.